lemuria-es/plugin-template/README.md

 # plugin-template
 This repository serves as a basic template to be used when creating a plugin for the game Endless Sky.
-Fork it and start modding!
+There is a big `Use this template` button.
+Click it, and GitHub will make a repository for you.
+Then, if you have git installed, just clone it in your Endless Sky plugin directory, open up a text editor, and start modding!

 [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)